 Fire at apartment complex Saturday determined to have been started from child playing with lighter

-BATON ROUGE - A fire at an apartment complex over the weekend was reportedly caused by a child playing with a lighter.
+BATON ROUGE - A fire at an apartment complex over the weekend was reportedly caused by an elementary school-aged child playing with a lighter.

 According to the St. George Fire Department, officials were called to Cypress Lakes Apartments on Saturday for a reported fire.
 All of the people living in the building were outside and no injuries were reported, but one of the units on the third floor was showing heavy smoke.